clayly/elite-engineers_advent-of-ai_2025_02/day8/README.md

 ## How It Works

-The application uses LangChain to interface with z.ai's GLM API:
+The application uses LangChain to interface with z.ai's GLM API with MCP integration:

 1. **LangChain Integration**: Uses ChatOpenAI wrapper configured for z.ai's API
 2. **Conversation Memory**: Maintains conversation history for context